 Expected Result 4: Governance procedures which are related to the education and training system support the alignment of education and training with labour market needs;

 Expected Result 5: The link between vocational education and training and the business sector is more structured; certain planning tools for VET are sustainably put in place; incentives are identified and piloted.
-The project’s direct beneficiaries are: Kosovo’s Ministry of Education, Science and Technology (MEST), its Ministry of Labour and Social Welfare (MLSW), public universities, Municipal Education Departments (MED), VET schools, Vocational Training Centre Kosovo’s Accreditation Agency (KAA), National Qualifications Authority (NQA).
+The project’s direct beneficiaries are: Kosovo’s Ministry of Education, Science Technology and Innovation(MESTI), Employment Agency of the Republic of Kosovo (EARK) public universities, Municipal Education Departments (MED), VET schools, Vocational Training Centre Kosovo’s Accreditation Agency (KAA), National Qualifications Authority (NQA).

 The project’s indirect beneficiaries are: The Higher Education sector, VET and VTC students, job seekers, the private sector in general as well as adult learners.

 As defined per DoA the project is steered by Steering Board.
 In the inception phase